 RAIL PASSES COVERING TRAVEL TO KORIYAMA

 There is no escaping the fact that travel using the shinkansen and other rapid services is expensive.
-Given the speed and distances covered by these trains, travelers should think of them much like taking a flight, with tickets accordingly priced.
+Given the speed and distances covered by these trains, travellers should think of them much like taking a flight, with tickets accordingly priced.
 International visitors to Japan have the option of purchasing one of several passes which allow for unlimited use of the Tohoku Shinkansen along with other services including the:

 JAPAN RAIL (JR) PASS